biff31337/AD-OTP/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact us at support@example.com.
+If you encounter any issues or have questions, please open an issue on GitHub or contact us at frank.liebig@kakiarts.de.
 Acknowledgements

     Inspired by various 2FA implementations and security best practices.